Latest Updates from the Heart Institute

 At this time, there is concern that persons with pre-existing medical conditions may be more vulnerable to this virus.
 However, it is not entirely clear what that means for those with congenital heart disease.
 Generally speaking, those most vulnerable with pre-existing conditions appear to be adults greater than 60 years old.
-Importantly, as of March 12th, there are no known deaths below the age of 9 years old as a result of COVID-19.

 When considering what actions you and your family can take, please consider these tips from the CDC to help you and your family stay safe: